subbrammanian/Udactiys-Forum-Data-Analysis-HadoopMapReduce/README.md

 #To run the MapReduce process
-(HDFS needs to be setup)\nRun the Code/Main.sh script
+(HDFS needs to be setup)

+Run the Code/Main.sh script

 #To directly view the output of the processed data using Tableau visualizations
 Open "Final Output Visualizations.html"